renovatebot/renovate/lib/data/readme.md

 Usually, the API for the package to be updated gives Renovate the correct info.
 If this does not happen, for whatever reason, Renovate can not link to the source of the package and might not be able to lookup changelogs.

-To find the source URL, Renovate needs the:

-- Name of the package
-- URL to the source

 To check if Renovate can find the source URLs for your package:

 1. Find the datasource for your package.